NHSLeadership/nightingale-2-0/readme.txt

 = Do you offer support?
 Yes, either through the themes support pages on WordPress, or via our GitHub project https://github.com/NHSLeadership/nightingale
 = Can I get involved?
 Yes - please do!
-Whether you work in the NHS or would just liek to contribute, we are happy to involve the wider community in this work and will consider any pull requests or code snippets you are happy to contribute.
+Whether you work in the NHS or would just like to contribute, we are happy to involve the wider community in this work and will consider any pull requests or code snippets you are happy to contribute.

 == Changelog